Convention Awards

 The Retention Improvement Award is presented to collegiate chapters that have exhibited significant efforts and improvement in membership retention.

-DELTA MU
+DELTA

 PSI